AikePetunia/AAS-backend/README.md

 - [ ] Return final `SiteConfig` JSON like HardGamers

 ## 💡 Future Features

+## Things learnt so far in the project

 ## ✨ Creator
 Made by [Venuss] 🇦🇷